Master of Science in Computational Biology - MBZUAI Master of Science in Computational Biology

 Assumed knowledge: Prior to undertaking an internship, students must have successfully completed 24 credit hours.

-Course description: The MBZUAI Internship (up to six weeks) with industry is intended to provide the student with hands-on experience, blending practical experiences with academic learning.
+Course description: The MBZUAI internship (up to six weeks) with industry is intended to provide the student with hands-on experience, blending practical experiences with academic learning.

 2